In

 EB‑2PermanentAdvanced degree/expertise, NIW eligiblePermanent once approvedYes

-EB‑3PermanentSkilled, professional, unskilled workersPermanent once approvedYes
+EB‑3PermanentSkilled, professional, and unskilled workersPermanent once approvedYes

 EB‑4PermanentCertain religious or special workersPermanent once approvedYes